Horse racing captures the public’s imagination like no other sport.

 Bookmaker or Bookie

-A person or company that takes bets from punters.
+A bookmaker is person or company that takes bets from punters.
+Many online bookmakers exist today.

 A term that means to group multiple possibilities together.
 A ‘boxed trifecta’ for instance could place four runners in a race together, and the punter would get a dividend if any of the four runners finish first, second and third in any order.